Deim0s13/llm-assistant/README.md

 Improve the examples and phrasing in both `prompt_template.txt` and `specialized_prompts.json` for more consistent behaviours acros topics.

+## Naming Convention Update (From v0.2.4 Onwards)

+### Previous Format

+Branch names were descriptive and focused on what was being delivered, e.g.:

+- `specialized-prompts-upgrade`
+- `model-upgrade`
+- `alias-matching`

+### New Format (from v0.2.4 onward)

+Branch names now include the version for clarity and traceability:

+- `feature/v0.2.4-ui-devtools`
+- `bugfix/v0.2.5-token-logging`
+- `docs/v0.2.6-readme-refresh`

+This will make versioning clearer during merges and retrospectives, especially as the project grows.
+If you ever need to roll back or trace changes, this structure makes it easier.

 ### • Future Enhancements

 Future versions might include: